lenmetson/speech-time/data_pres/notes.md

   ```

-The second step in prepping our data was stripping it of n/a values.
+The second challenge in prepping our data was stripping it of n/a values.
 More specifically, we wanted to ensure overall accuracy within the data.
 For example, we noticed some MPs had no gender classifications.
 There had N/A values in the gender column.
 This is because they were either experts, or on-off interventions on specific subjects.
 As the final project we have in mind has a higher-level objective of studying gender discrimination among MSPs, we created a table with information on MPs.
 We droped duplicate rows and dropped rows where the "parl_id" and "gender" columns contained N/A values.
 This is pretty simple code, and yields clean data where all speakers are MSPs and their gender and type (constituency or region) is recorded:

 ```
 #create a dataframe with the unique MP names and their respective information, but discarding speeches.